guptajay/NUS-Hack-Roll-2020/README.md

 ![News Bias](news_bias.jpg)

-**Perspective Bot** is a **Chrome Extension** where we can search for the news we see on the internet and get more context about it.
-Using Machine Learning algorithms like BERT (Bidirectional Encoder Representations from Transformers) and clustering, the bot can show **different perspectives about the news** with the most hits by pulling tweets from the last one week using the Twitter API.
+**Vigilant Bot** is an **Embedded Hardware device** which can detect distress calls using complex gesture movements, signals and help to spread the distress signals in a variety of ways such as text messages to family and automatic calls to authorities.
+Using Inertial Measurement Units (IMU) combined with Deep Learning algorithms served on a Matlab backend, the bot can **detect distress calls** with a pinpoint accuracy and take action on the same.

 ![Perspective Bot](perspectivebot.png)